How To Take Onsen (Hot Springs) In Japan

 As the hot spring ingredients enter the egg, it turns a dark brown and you can taste the savory smoke as you eat.
 Eggs are sold for 500 yen for 6 pieces, but it is so delicious that you can easily eat it two days in a row.

 Tsukahara Onsen is located in the middle of Mt.
 Garan at an altitude of 1,045 meters, enjoying fresh green in the spring, autumn leaves, dark green and the hum of cicadas in the summer, and snow in the winter.
-The scenery has vastly changed with each new season.
+The scenery vastly changes with each new season.
 However, it may close due to snow in the winter, so please contact us at the tourist information office in front of Beppu Station.

 How to get to Beppu, where Tsukahara Onsen is located